-But you have to grow up eventually.
+But you have to grow up sometime.
 I stopped watching fake sports in my mid-20s; things just felt different.
-Main event play-fighting didn’t hold my interest anymore… and it wasn’t until the introduction of the nostalgia-rich WWE Network that I gave the whole thing a second thought.
+Main event play-fighting didn’t hold my interest anymore… and it wasn’t until the introduction of the beautifully nostalgic WWE Network that I gave the whole thing a second thought.

-It didn’t take long for them to get me; I was back, in front of the TV once again, watching drug addled carnies pretending to fight.
-And while I had joined the Network, gladly giving them my $10 a month in exchange for the safety and warmth of my childhood, I had no intentions of checking out their current product.
+It didn’t take long for them to get me; I was back, in front of the TV once again, watching drug addict grifters stealing from children.
+And while I had joined the Network, to re-experience the warmth of my childhood, I had no intentions of checking out the current product.

 I mean, right?

-Until a cold Sunday evening in March- a pay-per-view night, indeed- where it occurred to me that it wasn’t just any old ham-and-egger show… it was Wrestlemania; the true Colossal Tussle– the showcase of the immortal play-fighters.
+Until a cold Sunday in March- a pay-per-view night, indeed- but this wasn’t any old ham-and-egger show… it was Wrestlemania; the true Colossal Tussle– the showcase of the immortal play-fighters.
 This was a big deal, and I knew it.

-Just the word Wrestlemania produced a warm feeling unparalleled to others- conjuring up memories of the intense paranoia felt in the weeks leading to the show, scrambling for a venue to soak-in every second of the spectacle while acknowledging the horrifying possibility that none of my friends’ parents may be dumb enough to buy it.
+Just the word Wrestlemania produced a warm feeling unparalleled to others- conjuring memories of the intense paranoia felt in the weeks leading to the show, scrambling for a venue to soak-in the spectacle while acknowledging the horrifying possibility that none of my friends’ parents may be dumb enough to buy it.

-But now, as an adult, scrambling to secure my spot in viewing scripted-history was a thing of the past: Wrestlemania came free with my WWE Network subscription, and since I still felt some form of attachment to the mental images it drew, I felt a minor buzz of excitement- it was pay-per-view Sunday once again, brother!
+But now, as an adult, scrambling to secure my spot in viewing scripted-history was a thing of the past: Wrestlemania came free with my Network subscription, and since I still felt some attachment to the mental images it drew, I felt a bit of excitement- it was pay-per-view Sunday once again, brother!

-And when it was all over, I only felt confusion.
-Sure, the show was boring and bad- but even during pro-wrestling’s hottest periods there were bad shows too.
+And when it was all over, I felt only confusion.
+Yes, the show was boring- but even during pro-wrestling’s hottest periods there were bad shows too.
 I remember getting a loose hand-job during the midcard of Wrestlemania XV- a sure sign that something was amiss.

 But this was different- this was confusion.
 What the heck did I just sit through?